 The defendants, including Sandusky's brother Keith, were also charged with possession with intent to distribute marijuana.

-Nuckolls, 31, of Rialto and Kirchnavy, 45 of Rancho Cucamonga
+Nuckolls, 31, of Rialto and Kirchnavy, 45 of Rancho Cucamonga has earlier pleaded guilty and accepted a plea bargain, which included testifying during the trial.

 Nuckolls testified he had been friends with Sandusky for about 11 years.
 In 2009 he approached Sandusky, who had real estate and broker experience, about opening a medical marijuana dispensary.